The Sunrise Sevens. It started with this post, the broken one:

 18 Sevens.
 A little damp on the road, with a 7 am start, but the enthusiasm had defaulted the expectation to 'it'll dry up in a bit'... oh, and did I mention this was about 12 years ago?

 The blatiquette was a little different in those days: Follow the leader, or the bloke in front, it was just a matter of keeping up.
 Normally that worked, but 'normally' wouldn't have factored in 18 Caterham Sevens all in the chase, it was a little outside of our experience and, as it would transpire, most others too.
 'Normal' these days now includes the use of Sat-navs for route sharing, a programme like Tyre was in it's infancy back then, even if it existed at all.
 Remember also, that this was a Sunday morning blat, not an organised cruise or rally with a carefully managed set of MSA guidelines from which to direct the proceedings.

-Not a good scenario that would certainly attract very specific attention from a passing patrol car!
+Not a good scenario, and one that would certainly attract very specific attention from a passing patrol car!